The Open A.I.R. training components are targeted both internally within the project and externally to relevant stakeholders.

 - implementation of a course curriculum developed by the project.

 Targets for these external training activities include:

 - African grassroots stakeholders, including innovators, creators and entrepreneurs.

 The project’s training component is being carried out in cooperation with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), through its initiative entitled “commons@ip - Harnessing the Knowledge Commons for Open Innovation.”
 The commons@ip initiative focuses on interactions between IP rights and open innovation, the knowledge commons, open licences and collaborative innovation.
-It is part of the GIZ Train for Trade programme, which aims at strengthening the private sector and its constituent bodies in the Southern African Development Community (SADC) region through capacity-building and training in export promotion, quality control, promotion of open innovation –- as well as through promotion of local/regional economic development and local/regional trade.
+It is part of the BMZ-mandated Train for Trade programme, which aims at strengthening the private sector and its constituent bodies in the Southern African Development Community (SADC) region through capacity building and training in export promotion, quality control and promotion of open innovation –- as well as through promotion of local/regional economic development and local/regional trade.